-Over time, agriculture has changed.
 Food production has grown by new technologies, bigger machinery, increased chemical use and changing governmental policies.
 These changes have allowed for fewer farmers to produce the majority of the food in the United States.
 When a segment of the market is dominated by only a few large corporations, this is called market concentration.

-Local, sustainable agriculture is gathering increased support and acceptance within mainstream agriculture.
-Not only does sustainable agriculture address many environmental and social concerns, it offers innovative and economically viable opportunities for growers, laborers, consumers, policymakers and others in the food system.
+Local, sustainable agriculture is challenging to achieve, but is worthwhile and is gathering increased support and acceptance within mainstream agriculture.
+Sustainability is defined by three pillars: economic, environmental and community.
+Sustainable agriculture addresses many environmental and social concerns and offers innovative and economically viable opportunities for growers, laborers, consumers, policymakers and others in the food system.

 A "local, sustainable food system" consists of the production, processing, sale and consumption of all the food needed for a community.
 Local, sustainable food systems produce healthy food that is good for the earth and helps our community grow.
 Sustainability rests on the principle that we must meet the needs of the present without compromising the ability of future generations to meet their own needs.
-Sustainable agriculture has three main goals: environmental health, economic profitability and social and economic equity.
-Everyone plays a part of a sustainable food system.